Chances are if you’ve read reviews you may have spotted some that look like this:

 The issue of fake reviews prompted the government to issue new legislation targeting fake reviews and other consumer protection issues.
 The legislation will give The Competitions and Markets Authority (CMA) power to crack down on review fakers.

-This new law is designed to protect consumers and instil more trust between them and businesses, although a date for this legislation has not yet been announced.
+This new law is designed to protect consumers and instil more trust between them and businesses.
+The DMCC Act is expected to become law in the summer of 2024.

 The legislation will make it illegal for businesses to pay someone to write or host fake reviews, and review websites will have to take reasonable steps to ensure the reviews they host are genuine.

-When the new legislation is introduced, the CMA will be able to directly enforce this law, which includes issuing whopping fines of up to 10% of turnover and the ability to award compensation to victims of review fakery.
+When the new legislation is introduced, the CMA will be able to directly enforce this law, which includes issuing whopping fines of up to 10% of turnover.

 So with all this in mind, it is unsurprising that legislation is coming.
 In Ireland, the Consumer Rights Act 2022 has already been signed into law which prohibits businesses to post false reviews or pay someone to do so.
 With more countries announcing intentions to pass their own legislation, UK legislation is no longer a question of what, but when, and brands will need to be prepared.